 I’ve heard people say they’ve receive creative inspiration from various kinds of places.
 I can’t really speak to this because I have limited personal experience with creativity.
 I’ve always believed and said, for better of worse, “I’m not a creative person.”
-I couldn’t conceive of what being creative means so it wasn’t missing for me, except, though, when I came across a creation that really spoke to me.
+I couldn’t conceive of what being creative meant so it wasn’t missing for me, except, though, when I came across a creation that really spoke to me.
 I would be in complete admiration and appreciation for the creator’s talent!

 That’s when I wished I too were creative.
 I’ve also been aware for many years that inspiration hasn’t exactly been a frequent visitor either nor have I felt fired up enough to take a stand and fight for a cause.
 It just hasn’t been there.
 I’ve asked many times: Where is my passion!!
 In the zodiac, I’m a triple fire for goodness sake – where’s my fire!!
 (Leo, Leo, Aries).

 Typical me response, coming from couldn’t be bothered when asked: